ProMineVN/random-code/README.md

 # random-code
-Just a Vietnamese speaking chatbot I made in my spare time ~
+Just a Vietnamese speaking chatbot I made in my spare time ~ (It seems to be not very complete :P)